nuprl/website/blog/_src/posts/2020-10-15-shallow-mailing-list.md

 ### What's going on?

-**Deep** tries to enforce the type with a Racket `or/c` contract, but or/c does not allow two function contracts with the same arity because has to pick one to apply at run-time, but cannot.
+**Deep** tries to enforce the type with a Racket `or/c` contract, but cannot.
+The problem is that or/c only has partial support for unions.
+If or/c ends up with two possible higher-order options at runtime, it halts.
+In this case, we end up with two function contracts that have the same arity and don't know which to apply to an incoming function.

 Note, the "Type Checker" error message is much better than what or/c would give on its own.